mp-063 - mp-063 - Medical Policies

 Summary of Evidence

-There is insufficient evidence that FFN testing improves outcomes for asymptomatic women at average risk or at increased risk of preterm labor.
-No published evidence was identified on FFN assessment in women with triple or higher-order gestations, or in women being considered for induction.
-FFN assessment may be considered medically necessary in women with singleton or twin gestations who have signs or symptoms of preterm labor since the original premise has not been disproven.
+Systematic reviews have found a significant impact of FFN testing in women with singleton pregnancies and symptoms of preterm labor on reduced rates of preterm birth before 37 weeks’ gestation and on hospitalization rates.
+There is insufficient evidence that FFN testing improves the net health outcome for asymptomatic women at average risk or at increased risk of preterm labor.
+No published evidence was identified on FFN assessment in women with triple or higher-order gestations or in women being considered for induction.
+Thus, FFN assessment may be considered medically necessary in women with singleton or twin gestations who have signs or symptoms of preterm labor, since the original premise has not been disproven.
 However, use of FFN assessment is considered investigational for all other applications.

 Practice Guidelines and Position Statements

 American Congress of Obstetricians and Gynecologists

 The 2016 American Congress of Obstetricians and Gynecologists (ACOG) position statement is as follows: “The positive predictive value of a positive fetal fibronectin test redult or a short cervix alone is poor and should not be used exclusively to direct management in the setting of acute symptoms”.